[Please Leave Comments and Suggestions for Revisions]

 Method: Create a new selection

-Click Apply, and some of the polygons on your map will turn blue to show they are selected.
+Some of the polygons on your map will be highlighted blue to show they are selected.

 Explore your maps and get a sense of where there is cropland where there is not.